 If the older adult is challenged by cognitive impairment, like dementia, it is especially important to help with money management.
 Still, in any situation, it’s a good idea to work together with your aging parent to go over bank accounts, bills, insurance coverage, etc. to ensure that if the time comes that you need to take control of these tasks, you’re fully prepared.

-Spending quality time with a loved one is a vitally important component to caregiving.
+Spending quality time with a loved one is vitally important when you become a caregiver for elderly parents.
 While sharing a cup of coffee and conversation may be second nature for you, for a lonely senior, it could mean the world.
 Make sure never to let all of the required tasks overshadow the need to simply enjoy quality time with each other.